kushaldev75/Bat-Ball-Tracking-System/README.md

 </p>

-Below is the Mosiac of some images from the validation set. **On Left**, we have have images with ground truth labels whereas **On Right** we have YOLOv5 detection results.
+Below is the Mosiac of some images from the validation set. **On Left**, we have images with ground truth labels whereas **On Right** we have YOLOv5 detection results.

 One observation we can make is that in some images model doesn't do well at predicting bat in particular.
-But it is very interesting to see 1st image of middle row.
+But it is also very interesting to see 1st image of middle row.
 It looks like model performs better than ground truth label in detecting the bat.
+Point to note is that this result came from using pretty much default parameters.
+Still model performance looks really well on test videos.
+If we tune the parameters, I believe ther is still room of improvement.

 <p align='center'>